san-diego-tech-conference/SD_Tech_Conference/index.md

 ## What Is The CDS Conference?

-This conference is **more than just an academic gathering**—it's an opportunity to:
+This conference is **more than just an academic event**—it's an opportunity to:

 - 📜 **Turn Your Work into a Publication** – Whether it’s a personal project, independent research, or internship experience, this conference provides a platform to professionally pubish the hard work you've done.
-- 🫱🏽‍🫲🏾 **Refine Your Public Speaking Skills** – Present your work through a **poster session or a 5–15 minute slide presentation** in a low-pressure, encouraging environment.
+- 🫱🏽‍🫲🏾 **Refine Your Public Speaking Skills** – Present your work in a low-pressure, encouraging environment.
 Gain experience explaining technical concepts to a diverse audience, a critical skill for future career and research opportunities.
 - 🌐 **Expand Your Professional Network** – Meet peers, faculty, and industry professionals who share your enthusiasm for computing and data sciences.

 ## Our Mission